kerero/airdots-double-tap/README.md

 ### Play Previous song
 - Pause the media with one tap
 - Once the media is paused, double tap
+### Skip Media Backwards twice
+* In most media players When the song is not at the start and the user skip backwards the song rewind to the start instead of skipping back to the previous song
+* This options make the 'Play Previous song' functionality skip backwards twice in order to 'force' the media player to go to previous song
 #
 #### Tested on:
  - Android 8.1 (Nexus 5x)
  - Android 9
  - Android 10 (Galaxy s10e)
  - Android 11
+ - Android 12